homearanya/wild-coast-walks/src/pages/about/index.md

         paragraph:
           - text: >-
-              Multi-day hiking in South Africa has been on the decline in the past decade or so, with fewer hardy hikers prepared to carry everything on their backs and sleep out in the open.
-With the aging process comes inevitably sore backs and less energy.
+              Multi-day hiking in South Africa has been on the decline in the past decade or so, as there are fewer hardy hikers prepared to carry everything on their backs and sleep out in the open.
+With the aging process comes inevitable sore backs and less energy.
 As a result many of the traditional long distances hikes have closed down
           - text: >-
               Luckily, for those of us who love the outdoors, a new concept in